 The SCLA program has been designed to challenge students with an interest in the multi- and interdisciplinary collision of ideas in the Humanities, particularly questions of comparison between different forms of creative expression.
 In the context of advanced interdisciplinary inquiry, it provides the opportunity for the conjunction of a range of different languages and theoretical perspectives.
 Literature and the languages of the Visual Arts, Music, and Dramatic Arts are investigated in the context of dynamic comparability.
 Such generative encounters provide students (and indeed, teaching Faculty) with the opportunity for the development of fresh insights, rich innovative methodological terrains, and the creation of new concepts and post-disciplinary ideas.

 Why SCLA?
 Click here for a short video introduction!

-While the program offers both a thesis option and a major essay option, students are strongly encouraged to pursue the major essay option, as the additional coursework required by this stream provides more opportunity for comparative analysis across the arts.
+While the program offers both a thesis option and a major research paper (MRP) option, students are strongly encouraged to pursue the major research option, as the additional coursework required by this stream provides more opportunity for comparative analysis across the arts.
 For more information on the degree requirements for pursuing a thesis or major essay, see the graduate calendar.

-If you have any questions regarding the application process, please contact firstname.lastname@example.org.
+For questions related to the application process, please contact firstname.lastname@example.org.